kefren68/351ELEC-Themes/README.md

 ### Thanks and Credits

 Many thanks to Chicuelo and Nick L for their great job.
+Many thanks, really, to Fewtarius for his 351ELEC OS for RG351P.
 All original artwork belongs to the many artists who devoted their talents and time into making them.
 Most of them can be found in [DeviantArt](http://www.deviantart.com/).